 Do I need to use filtered water to make my coffee?

-Have you also wondered why the same coffee tastes differently at the café or a friend and home?
-My mind has been awash with this question as well as I have finally gotten the chance to sit down with one of my Christmas presents - Water for Coffee, by Bath Barista Extraordinaire Maxwell Colonna-Dashwood and chemist Christopher Hendon.
+Have you ever wondered why the same coffee tastes differently at a café than it does at home?
+My mind has been awash with this question lately, as I have finally had the chance to sit down with one of my Christmas presents - Water for Coffee, by Bath Barista Extraordinaire Maxwell Colonna-Dashwood and Chemist Christopher Hendon.

 We get a fair number of customers asking if its worth filtering their water for coffee.
 If you care about lime-scaling up a water tank, then yes, no question, though there a few way to approach that.